 Not, “He has the mental capacity of an X-year-old.”
 Gross.

 According to experts, parents can delegate simple tasks to kids as young as two.
-What that translates to, as far as your child, is something only you know.
+What that translates to, as far as your child is concerned, is something only you know.

 Doing so will help their mental and emotional development as they grow.
 The chores could also become your bonding moments to encourage positive feelings and a stronger relationship.